vat-projects/theclicksly/src/md/policies-en/privacy-policy.md

 ## **Governing Law**

-1. This Privacy Policy is governed by the laws of the British Virgin Islands, without regard to its conflict of law provisions.
+1. This Privacy Policy is governed by the laws of <span>THE BRITISH VIRGIN ISLANDS</span>, without regard to its conflict of law provisions.
-2. By using this website or contacting us directly, you consent to the exclusive jurisdiction of the courts in the British Virgin Islands for any disputes or actions arising under or in connection with this Privacy Policy.
+2. By using this website or contacting us directly, you consent to the exclusive jurisdiction of the courts in <span>THE BRITISH VIRGIN ISLANDS</span> for any disputes or actions arising under or in connection with this Privacy Policy.
-3. The laws of the British Virgin Islands, excluding conflict of law rules, shall govern this Privacy Policy and your website use.
+3. The laws of <span>THE BRITISH VIRGIN ISLANDS</span>, excluding conflict of law rules, shall govern this Privacy Policy and your website use.
 4. Depending on your location, your website use may also be subject to local, state, national, or international laws.
 5. By using The Clicksly or contacting us directly, you confirm your acceptance of this Privacy Policy.
 If you do not agree with this Privacy Policy, please do not use our website or services.
 6. Continued use of the website, direct engagement with us, or any use following updates to this Privacy Policy that do not significantly alter the use or disclosure of your information signifies your acceptance of those changes.